|

 I started imagining

-this design a few months ago while trying to stay awake through the one of
+this design a few months ago (cerca 1999) while I was reflecting upon the

 many recent discussions regarding passive radiator operation.